HR Leadership in 2025: Jobs, Strategies, and Career Guide

 Placeholder

 Taking HR leadership courses online is a great way to explore your career potential, build job-ready skills, and study for an HR credential—all at your own pace.
-Explore Coursera’s offerings to learn skills like hiring and rewarding employees, using data analysis to succeed, and fostering an inclusive culture.
+Explore Coursera’s offerings to learn skills such as hiring and rewarding employees, using data analysis to succeed, and fostering an inclusive culture.
+Consider the Human Resource Management: HR for People Managers Specialization offered by the University of Minnesota or the Leading Diverse Teams and Organizations course from the University of Michigan.

 Article sources